Toeplitz operators with quasi-radial quasi-homogeneous symbols and bundles of Lagrangian frames: BUNDLES OF LAGRANGIAN FRAMES AND QUASI-HOMOGENEOUS SYMBOLS

-Here we used in the first and second identities the fact that $JX_{j_2}$ and $X_{j_1}$, respectively, define Lie derivatives that commute with $J$; the latter is a consequence of the fact that both fields have holomorphic local flows (see \cite{KNII}).
-For the third identity, we used the equations \eqref{eq:comm-Xj}.
+Here we have used in the first and second identities the fact that $JX^*_r$ and $X^*_r$, respectively, define Lie derivatives that commute with $J$; the latter is a consequence of the fact that both vector fields are holomorphic (see \cite{KNII}).
 Thus, we have proved that the bundle $iT\OO_p$ has a set of sections that generate the fibers and commute pairwise.
-Hence, the integrability of $iT\OO_p$ follows from Frobenius' Theorem. \end{proof}
+Hence, the integrability of $iT\OO_p$ follows from Frobenius Theorem. \end{proof}

-Finally, we prove that a suitable complement of $A_k$ in $\C^{*n}$ acts by symmetries of the bundle obtained in Theorem~\ref{thm:pik-bundle}.
+Finally, we prove that a suitable complement of $\mT_j$ in $G_j$ acts by symmetries of the bundle obtained in Theorem~\ref{thm:partitions-bundles}.